sybrew/the-seo-framework/readme.txt

 	-> We can also add Twitter Card type to every post
 	-> We can also justify major change for Title/Description output.
 	-> And we can justify jumping to PHP 7.3, so we can start using hrtime instead of microtime.

+TODO since the sitemap loads so early now, can we get rid of clean_up_globals()?
+	-> Test with 50 plugins and some "premium theme" active, and see if they slip through.

 TODO two new classes:
 	1. Option_Filter (See below "Four new classes")